The Ohio Supreme Court chimed in on “pay if paid” clauses last week, and it’s not good for subcontractors.

 Financial Risk Shifting Efforts Evolve, But Courts Make Mistakes When They Enable Owners and General Contractors To Circumvent A State’s Long-Standing Policy Interests

-Financial risk shifting is a recurring topic on this publication, and that’s because it’s a recurring topic in the construction industry.
-Financial risk is a zero sum game on construction projects, and all of the participants are in a 200+ year old battle to make sure the financial risk hot potato is not in their hands when something goes wrong.
+Financial risk shifting is a recurring topic in this publication, and that’s because it’s a recurring topic in the construction industry.
+Financial risk is a zero-sum game on construction projects, and all of the participants are in a 200+-year-old battle to make sure the financial risk hot potato is not in their hands when something goes wrong.

 The Ohio Court Mechanics Lien Rights, Which Arise From Contract, Remain A Subcontractor’s Best Friend And Only Reliable Protection